TomWimberg/dynamic-data/README.md

 * dbUserName - String - the username to pass to the JDBC connect method
 * dbPassword - String - the password to pass to the JDBC connect method
 * reset - boolean - whether or not to initialize/reset the database - this must be set to true on initial opening of a database - this will create the required tables and metadata
-This method returns a Database object.
+This method returns a DataStore object.

-Note that the JDBC connection is set with auto commit turned off so you have to use the commit method to make database changes permanent.
-A database transaction is started when the Database object is created.
+Note that the JDBC connection is set with auto commit turned off so you have to use the commit method to make data store changes permanent.
+A transaction is started when the DataStore object is created.

 ### close
-The Database object implements the AutoClosable interface so it can be used with try with resources Java construct.
+The DataStore object implements the AutoClosable interface so it can be used with try with resources Java construct.

 You can also use the close object method to close the JDBC connection.

 This method takes no parameters and returns void.

 ### commit
-This object method commits the current database transaction and starts a new one.
+This object method commits the current transaction and starts a new one.

 This method takes no parameters and returns void.

 ### rollback
 This object method rolls back the current database transaction and starts a new one.
-This means that all database changes (via DataObject persist and delete methods) since the last commit or rollback (or Database object creation if no commits or rollbacks have been done) are undone.
+This means that all database changes (via DataObject persist and delete methods) since the last commit or rollback (or DataStore object creation if no commits or rollbacks have been done) are undone.

 This method takes no parameters and returns void.